Brachioradial Pruritus – Neuropathic itch

 Looking for a narrowing of the nerve space

 If you have cervical spine problems and itching is just one manifestation of your symptoms, you do not need a lengthy explanation of what cervical foraminal stenosis is.
-If your doctors are starting to explore a cervical spine connection to a vast array of neurological type symptoms that you are suffering from and this is “new territor,” in your medical journal, here is a brief explanation.
+If your doctors are starting to explore a cervical spine connection to a vast array of neurological type symptoms that you are suffering from and this is “new territory,” in your medical journal, here is a brief explanation.
 Cervical foraminal stenosis is the narrowing of the openings between the bones of the cervical vertebrae.
 The tunnel that your nerves move through is getting narrower.
 As these tunnels close in the nerves can be compressed and nerve message traffic comes to a standstill.
 If your nerves are not able to transmit correct messages you get neuralgic symptoms including skin problems and uncontrollable itching.

-The tunnels that we are talking about are called foramen, the closing of the tunnels either through boney buildup on the tunnel walls or the compression of the walls is called a stenosis.
+The tunnels that we are talking about are called foramen, the closing of the tunnels either through boney buildup on the tunnel walls or the compression of the walls is called stenosis.

 We did a view of the neural foramina to see if she had any narrowing of the neural foramina.